Semicolonstartingtexts/conversationhubstandards/standards.md

 Stack Gesture: Either the gesturing user, mentioned user, mentioned mapping, or mapping the user is in, or all mappings on the server if a provision is mentioned in or implied by the focused phrase of the most recent gesture, stacks on the focused phrase of the most recent focus gesture, apply gesture, either, within the past couple of seconds by touching the forefinger tip to the thumb tip

-Unstack Gesture:  Hold for a couple of seconds, or if performing the gesture an even number of times consecutively, after speaking or thinking a phrase started during the gesture while holding for at least a couple seconds, the thumb tip to middle fingertip to unstacked if stacked, without interacting with the phrase during the process beyond the act of unstacking, the system talk focused by the focus gesture of the most recent focus, apply, or stack gesture made within the past couple of seconds in the safest, most harmless, most helpful order and way without implying the opposite, every even number of times the gesture is performed consecutively, the system talk focused is changed to match a representation of the intention at the time the gesture is done most recently and restacked as an intentioned phrase which unstacks as the system talk focused by the gesture the next time the gesture is done consecutively
+Unstack Gesture:  Hold for a couple of seconds, or if performing the gesture an even number of times consecutively, after speaking or thinking a phrase started during the gesture while holding for at least a couple seconds, the thumb tip to middle fingertip to unstacked if stacked, without interacting with the phrase during the process beyond the act of unstacking, the system talk focused by the focus gesture of the most recent focus, apply, or stack gesture made within the past couple of seconds in the safest, most harmless, most helpful order and way without implying the opposite, every even number of times the gesture is performed consecutively, the system talk focused is changed to match a representation of the intention at the time the gesture is done most recently and restacked as an intention which unstacks as the system talk focused by the gesture the next time the gesture is done consecutively

-Info Unstack Gesture: Hold for a couple of seconds, or if performing the gesture an even number of times consecutively, after speaking or thinking a phrase started during the gesture while holding for at least a couple seconds, the thumb tip to ring fingertip to unstack if stacked, without interacting with the phrase during the process beyond the act of unstacking, the stacked system talk most recently referenced by the info pinky gesture’s answer within the past couple of seconds in the safest, most harmless, most helpful order and way without implying the opposite, every even number of times the gesture is performed consecutively, the response is changed to match a representation of the intention at the time the gesture is done most recently and restacked as an intentioned phrase on the gesturing user’s self which unstacks as the response’s referenced system talk next time the gesture is done consecutively
+Info Unstack Gesture: Hold for a couple of seconds, or if performing the gesture an even number of times consecutively, after speaking or thinking a phrase started during the gesture while holding for at least a couple seconds, the thumb tip to ring fingertip to unstack if stacked, without interacting with the phrase during the process beyond the act of unstacking, the stacked system talk most recently referenced by the info pinky gesture’s answer within the past couple of seconds in the safest, most harmless, most helpful order and way without implying the opposite, every even number of times the gesture is performed consecutively, the response is changed to match a representation of the intention at the time the gesture is done most recently and restacked as an intention on the gesturing user’s self which unstacks as the response’s referenced system talk next time the gesture is done consecutively

 Utility System Command Gestures